dataplat/dbachecks/readme.md

 Set-DbcConfig -Name skip.datapuritycheck -Value $true
 ```

 Need to skip a whole test?
-Just use the `-ExcludeTag` which is auto-populated with both Check names and Pester Tags.
+Just use the `-ExcludeCheck` which is auto-populated with both Check names and Pester Tags.

 ### Setting a global SQL Credential